Mr. Simons was born

 Talbot Perry Simons - Executive Producer, Producer, Writer, Director, Editor - Whew!

-"Still the Drums" is post Vietnam war mystery about friendship, patriotism, heroism and post-traumatic stress disorder (P.T.S.D.).
+"Still the Drums" is a story about friendship, patriotism and heroism.

-It‘s about the men not the war.
-About the unsung war heroes.
-The heroic frontline soldiers who while on the battlefield and under the most extreme, and adverse life threatening conditions are still able to hang on to their humanity and make a stand to do what's right.
+It's about the unsung war heroes.
+The heroic frontline soldiers who while on the battlefield and under the most extreme, and adverse life threatening conditions are still able to hang on to their humanity and make a stand to do what is morally right.

 Producer, writer, director,